 GASB 87 is effective for financial statements for the District's fiscal year ending August 31, 2022.
-Earlier application is encouraged.
 Governments will be allowed to transition using the facts and circumstances in place at the time of adoption, rather than retroactive to the time each lease was begun.